genome/docker-rnaseq/README.md

 # docker-rnaseq
-A fat docker image for running RNA-Seq
+A fat docker image for running RNASeq